aosabook/500lines/modeller/chapter.md

     glPopMatrix()

 ```

-The `PushMatrix` and `PopMatrix` functions in OpenGL provide us access to a stack object for saving the status of the matrix.
-We use OpenGL matrix stack to store the matrix state of each `Node` when it is rendered.

-Manipulating the ModelView matrix allows us to have a single render list for each type of primitive.
-For example, the render list for the Cube primitive draws a cube at the origin with sides of length 1.
-By setting the OpenGL matrix, we can change the size and location the rendered cube.

 Again, the Matrix stack functionality of OpenGL allows us to extend the `Node` class to contain nested nodes.
 If there are a nested nodes, we simply
 push onto the stack before we render a nested node.

 Thus, using the scene traversal and OpenGL Matrix Stack allows us to implement the `Node` class in an extensible way, and allows each `Node`'s render code
 to be independent from its location in the scene.

 ### User Interaction
 Now that we're able to render the scene, we want to be able to add new Nodes, and to adjust the Nodes in the scene.